Spinal Decompression in Jacksonville FL

 You've been experiencing neck or lower back pain that has been bothering you for months or years.
 You've tried traditional chiropractic, massage therapy, injections, physical therapy, and medications to no avail.
 It's frustrating.. we understand!

 Spinal Decompression was developed to treat the neck and lower back pain resulting from degenerated or herniated discs.
-Through Spinal Decompression Therapy, patients will find relief from back pain as a majority of our patients are able to return to a normal lifestyle with little to no pain.
+Through Spinal Decompression Therapy in Jacksonville FL, patients will find relief from back pain as a majority of our patients are able to return to a normal lifestyle with little to no pain.

 Spinal decompression therapy is a non-surgical treatment that treats neck and lower back pain due to the nerves being compressed by the disc.
 This type of treatment is very effective in relieving pain.
 Essentially, spinal decompression does what you think it does by decompressing the joints and spinal discs by pulling and distracting the spine in a slow, controlled manner.